apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/2_expr.md

                   | CaseExpression
                   | Constructor

-The most basic building block for any expression in the query langauge is PrimaryExpression.
+The most basic building block for any expression in the query language is PrimaryExpression.
 This can be a simple literal (constant) value, a reference to a query variable that is in scope, a parenthesized expression, a function call, or a newly constructed instance of the data model (such as a newly constructed object, array, or multiset of data model instances).